simpleweb/romulus-cli/docs/commands.md

 export default MyScene;
 ```

-The `Container.js` typically will connect the Redux store and provide data to
+The `Container.js` file connects to the Redux store and provides data to the
-the presentational component.
+presentational component.

 ```js
 // @flow